UK and Germany slam Russia’s ‘path of bloodshed’ in Ukraine

 “President Putin has chosen a path of bloodshed and destruction by launching this unprovoked attack on Ukraine,” Johnson said.

-I am appalled by the horrific events in Ukraine and I have spoken to President Zelenskyy to discuss next steps.
-President Putin has chosen a path of bloodshed and destruction by launching this unprovoked attack on Ukraine.
-The UK and our allies will respond decisively.— Boris Johnson (@BorisJohnson) February 24, 2022
+I am appalled by the horrific events in Ukraine and I have spoken to President Zelenskyy to discuss next steps.— Boris Johnson (@BorisJohnson) February 24, 2022

 Germany’s defence minister said it was never too late for dialogue with Russia while underscoring that Nato and the EU stood united in the face of Moscow’s “drastic breach of international law”.